CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/04_analysis_plan.md

 The core hypothesis is that models trained on **Mouthing (Open Articulation)** can generalize to **Silent Articulation (Closed Articulation)**.

-> **Why this matters:** We assume the *temporal sequence* of muscle activation is consistent between Open and Closed states, even if the *amplitude* differs by an order of magnitude.
+> **Why this matters:** I assume the *temporal sequence* of muscle activation is consistent between Open and Closed states, even if the *amplitude* differs by an order of magnitude.

 | Split | Source | Data | Rationale |
 |-------|--------|------|-----------|